ASM Hydrasynth Keyboard

 The [HOME] button is located in the center of the panel, under the large knob and the large display.
 It provides a quick way to exit from Hydrasynth setup/programming mode, and get to where the Macro controls are located.
 This is called the "Home Page".

-The spacialization effects of Hydrasynth are very good bills.
+The spacialization effects of Hydrasynth are very good manufacturing.
 The reverb does not sound metallic and the delay is not chemical.

 Hydrasynth boot in 10 seconds (in version 1.5.2)… Some patches are a bit long to load.
-The sound is not immediate.
+The sound is not immediate, and that of the previous patch is interrupted.

 After unpacking, plugging in and turning on the Hydrasynth, I found its illuminations sober, the large Browse encoder has a white illuminated ring, and the pitch-bend and modulation wheels also have a white ring illuminated from the inside.
 I change the Patch, and there, the color of the Browse encoder and the pitch-bend and modulation wheels change to blue.
 Another Patch: pink, another: green, then orange!… Well, I thought That's okay, it's soft .
 And then, consulting the manual, I don't touch the Hydrasynth anymore for a few minutes.
 And then it starts doing the Christmas Tree .
 The knurls shine in all the colors of the rainbow, the OLED screens pulsate, the LED rings of the 8 encoders chase.
 It's party time!!!
 Well, you can configure the play of light in the system settings (Master, page 1, Control Knob 8: 10, 30 seconds, 1, 5, 15, 30 minutes.
 Phew, there's OFF!